harcokuppens/CourseGradingWithDOMjudge/Explanation_of_users_and_teams_setup.md

 ### The `teams.csv` input file

 Create a `csv` file with two columns:

-   1. the first column is  the name of the team.
+   1. the first column 'names' is  the name of the team.
 We use as team name a string containing a comma separated set of student names.
-   2. the second column we set with a string containing a comma separated set of emails, one per student.
+   2. the second column 'emails' we set with a string containing a comma separated set of emails, one per student.

 Example:

     $ cat teams.csv
+    "names","emails"
     "Piet Venema, Jan Jansen", "pietvenema@gmail.com,janjansen@gmail.com"
     "Henk Hier, Piet Praat", "henkhier@gmail.com, pietpraat@gmail.com"
     ....